 As many of you past attendees know, Epcot Food and Wine can get quite busy, especially in the evenings and on weekends.
 It's important to have a plan and be in the know.
 You can find our top tips at the end of this festival guide.
 However, feel free to hop straight to them!

 Since we like to stay in the know—especially when it comes to dining and drinking— we'll be hopping down to the festival for some in-person, ahem, research.
-Be aware that the dates, times and celebrity guests listed in Talks, Demonstrations & More and Premium Events may change and the prices are subject to change as well.
+Beware that the dates, times and celebrity guests listed in Talks, Demonstrations & More and Premium Events may change.
+Prices are subject to change as well.

 Epcot Food and Wine 2018 Dates & Overview

-One of Epcot's most popular events, this daily festival runs from August 31 through Nov.
+One of Epcot's most popular events, this daily festival runs Aug.
+31 through Nov.
 13, 2017.
 That's 75 days, a new record for the event!
 This festival keeps getting bigger.
 Last year, the event ventured beyond Epcot by adding experiences to select on-site resorts.
 To borrow a phrase from Tad, we thought last year was toadally awesome, and we can't wait for this year!